timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ride_length_test = cursor_test.fetchall()
 ```

-We now manipulate the data to feed it into the Holt-Winters model.
+You can now manipulate the data to feed it into the Holt-Winters model.

 ```python
 import pandas as pd